DavidvtWout/esphome-matter/README.md

 # Contributing

 Help is very welcome!
-I'm still a bit new to the ESPHome, Espressif, and connectedhomeip ecosystems.
-If you know your way around any of these and spot something wrong or have ideas, please open an issue or PR.
+There is a [discussion page](https://github.com/DavidvtWout/esphome-matter/discussions/47) with issues that need to be resolved before esphome-matter is considered "releasable".

 Even if you have no experience with any of these: just building the project and confirming (or reporting) whether it works on your setup is genuinely useful.
 [Open an issue](https://github.com/DavidvtWout/esphome-matter/issues) if something doesn't work or create or join a [discussion](https://github.com/DavidvtWout/esphome-matter/discussions) if you have feature requests or ideas.